 Let's see, installing the application and using the majority of its functions is totally free: the chat messages or voice and video calls to other users.
 However, if you want to call landlines and mobile phones.
 Then you're going to need to purchase some credit.

 It works like a virtual wallet that you can recharge in amounts of 10 and 25 euros.
-Different rates are applied depending on your location and the terminal you're calling: calling a landline costs about 2 cents per minute, while a mobile will cost you about 9 cents.
+Different rates are applied depending on your location and the terminal you're calling: calling a landline costs about 2 cents per minute, while calling a mobile will cost you about 9 cents.

 In turn, there are also subscription plans that offer you a fixed amount of minutes per month to call certain places for a set amount of money.